About

 of the same view

-Visualizations can be exported as individual frames and assembled in a movie.
-In software,
+Visualizations can be exported as individual frames and assembled in a movie

 image_projection